-The Honest 411 on 14k Gold-Filled Jewelry Quality & Care
+14k Gold-Filled Jewelry Quality & Care Guide | GLDN

-Other people might tell you "gold-filled will never tarnish, and it lasts forever," and while that’s certainly feasible in theory, in reality it’s rather optimistic.
-Our 14k gold-filled jewelry can absolutely last you a lifetime (after all, we only use the best quality 14k GF)...but can and will are different things.
+Other people might tell you that gold-filled will never tarnish and lasts forever.
+That’s definitely feasible in theory, but it’s rather optimistic.
+Our 14k gold-filled jewelry can absolutely last you a lifetime (after all, we only use the best quality 14k gold!) but can and will are different things.
 The fact is, there are a variety of things that can affect your jewelry—your lifestyle, how often you wear it and how often you clean it have massive effects on the longevity of 14k gold-filled pieces.
 Our goal is to offer advice based on the realities of daily life—so you can learn how to make your gold-filled jewelry last a lifetime with a few quick tips.

-3. How you store it: more airflow = more chance for oxidization
+- How you store it: more airflow = more chance for oxidization

 Caring for 14k gold-filled jewelry, PART 1: